emutos/manual/usermanual/docs/index.md

 * <a id="eprom"></a>EPROM: *Erasable Programmable Read Only Memory*, reprogrammable [ROM](#rom).
 Generally more useful than ROM in experimental situations.
 In this manual we will use the terms interchangably.

-* <a id="natfeats" ></a>NatFeats: *Native Features* support.
-These are pass-through features that some emulators provide.
+* <a id="natfeats" ></a>[NatFeats](https://github.com/aranym/aranym/wiki/natfeats-proposal): *Native Features* support.
+These are features that some emulators provide (rather than requiring the OS to implement them in 68000 code which must then be emulated).
 EmuTOS supports a subset of them.
-See your emulator's manual for details.
+See your emulator's documentation for details.

 * <a id="rom" ></a>ROM: *Read Only Memory*, usually not reprogrammable.
 See also [EPROM](#eprom).
 In this manual we will use the terms interchangably.